-As detailed in OCAS-IG-001, dose reconstruction takes into account only dose the worker received at a covered facility (NIOSH 2007).
-The dose is sorted by radiation type and energy and is reconstructed for a specific target organ, which is determined from the worker's primary cancer verified by DOL (see ORAUT-OTIB-0005, Internal Dosimetry Organ, External Dosimetry Organ, and IREP Model Selection by ICD-9 Code (ORAUT 2012).
-Only doses that were received before the diagnosis of the primary cancer are included in the dose reconstructed for each associated target organ until the diagnosis date of the considered primary cancer.
-Radiation dose from medical X-ray examinations for occupational health screening and as a condition of employment is included in the worker's reconstructed dose if the worker received those examinations at a covered site.
+As detailed in OCAS-IG-001, dose reconstruction takes into account only the dose the worker received at a covered facility (NIOSH 2007).
+The dose is sorted by radiation type and energy and is reconstructed for a specific target organ, which is determined from the worker's DOL-verified primary cancer (see ORAUT-OTIB-0005, Internal Dosimetry Organ, External Dosimetry Organ, and IREP Model Selection by ICD-10 Code (ORAUT 2019a).
+Only doses that were received before the diagnosis of the primary cancer are included in the dose reconstruction.
+If multiple primary cancers have been verified, doses from covered employment are reconstructed for each associated target organ until the diagnosis date of the primary cancer.
+If the worker received medical X-ray examinations for occupational health screening and as a condition of employment at a covered site, dose reconstruction includes those doses.
 The following sections summarize key information from OCAS-IG-001 about the external dose reconstruction process.

 The dose reconstructor ensures that the records supporting the dose reconstruction are included in the submittal.
-The following records represent the minimum files that should be included in the submittal:
+The following records are the minimum that should be included in the submittal:

-- Worksheets necessary to recalculate final input parameters for the Interactive RadioEpidemiological Program (IREP), - IREP Input Spreadsheet, - IREP HTML Summary Report of estimated POC, and - Dose reconstruction report.
+- Worksheets necessary to recalculate final input parameters for the Interactive RadioEpidemiological Program (IREP), - · IREP Input Spreadsheet, - IREP HTML Summary Report of estimated POC, and - Dose reconstruction report.